-On the 40th Anniversary of Title IX on June 2012, the U.S. Department of State and ESPN/espnW joined forces to officially launch the Global Sports Mentoring Program.
-For the first four years of its existence, the GSMP served as one of three pillars of the U.S. Department of State’s Empowering Women and Girls through Sports initiative, alongside Sports Visitors and Sports Envoys.
+On the 40th Anniversary of Title IX in June of 2012, the U.S. Department of State and ESPN joined forces to officially launch the Global Sports Mentoring Program.
+For the first four years of its existence, the initiative included three pillars: (1) the Empowering Women and Girls through Sports program; (2) Sports Visitors; and (3) Sports Envoys.

-In response to the GSMP’s success, the Department of State restructured their existing programs to include a second one-month mentorship experience to empower a different sector of the population.
-In 2014, the Department of State teamed with Partners of the Americas to launch the inaugural Sport 4 Community, a co-ed mentorship designed to compliment the U.S. Department of State and espnW GSMP model.
-Through this mentorship, men and women are chosen based on thematic priorities, with the 2014 class focused on the Olympic legacy and the 2016 class engaged in disability sports.
+In response to the GSMP’s success, the Department of State restructured their existing programs to include a second, five-week mentorship experience to positively affect additional populations.
+So, in 2014, the Department of State teamed up with Partners of the Americas to launch the inaugural Sport for Community, a co-ed mentorship program designed to compliment the U.S. Department of State and espnW GSMP model.

-Mentors and host organizations provide the participants with opportunities to cultivate management, business, networking, and leadership skills in an American sports environment.
-In order for the mentorship to play into a long-lasting positive impact worldwide, each emerging leader crafts a strategic plan with her mentor to put into action upon their return home with the common goal of creating sports opportunities for underserved populations.
-As a result, the program creates a new global network of gamechangers who strive to make positive change in their communities through sports.
+Mentors and host organizations provide participants with opportunities to cultivate management, business, networking, and leadership skills in an American sports environment.
+For the mentorship to play into a long-lasting positive impact worldwide, each delegate crafts a strategic plan with his or her mentor to put into action upon return home with the common goal of creating sports opportunities for underserved populations.
+As a result, the program creates a new global network of game changers who strive to make positive change in their communities through sports.